Slamsneider/SingleTom/README.md

 But if need be then it handles multiple documents and can work with them.

-Here an example where I threw all SingleTom's scripts in history and asked a question:
+Here an example where I threw all SingleTom's scripts in history and asked a question.
+I added all the 7 scripts just for good measure:

 ![image](https://github.com/Slamsneider/SingleTom/assets/192285/129ce56a-48be-4a0f-a452-23e882bde7d6)

 This example is only to somehow illustrate the flexibillity of this workflow.
+Also note the tokenuse where `gpt-3.5-turbo-16k` is a life saver.

 ## About OpenAi Models and Tokens